Building wealth will be essential to having a secure and better financial future. But it also means more than just having money.

-The mindset has been around awhile, but I first discovered it in Rich Dad, Poor Dad by Robert Kiyosaki.
+The mindset has been around a while, but I first discovered it in Rich Dad, Poor Dad by Robert Kiyosaki.
 If you have not read that book, highly recommend you do.
 Simple, short, and a great read.

 That said, no matter what income you are generating, you should be paying yourself first.
 That is, saving a percentage away in a savings account or retirement before anything else.
 It keeps you focused on saving and investing for your financial goals, before spending it.

 And yes, this means before paying any bills.
-As soon as I’m paid, I’m immediately putting a percentage to my Roth IRA and another percentage to my savings.
+As soon as I’m paid, I’m immediately putting a percentage to my Roth IRA and another percentage into my savings.
 It gets you in the right financial mindset, you develop good money habits, and starts helping you on a great path to wealth.

 Surround yourself with successful people

 The people you surround yourself with can actually have an impact on your mindset to building wealth.
-Associating with like-minded people, who are interested in investing, finances, and may be high-earners can motivate you more than you realize.
+Associating with like-minded people, who are interested in investing, finances, and maybe high-earners can motivate you more than you realize.

 This doesn’t mean you need to drop your current friends (unless they are toxic to your life), but network with people you can learn from.
-Find people that motivate you to have good wealth building habits and can be a mentor to your decisions.
+Find people that motivate you to have good wealth-building habits and can be a mentor to your decisions.
 More on this in a Forbes article here.